 - Budgetary allocations in line with org-wide goals

 So what does compensation management have to do to get things right?
 We look at some of the important steps that compensation management takes to ensure fair compensation across the board.
 By utilizing compensation metrics, they can accurately measure the effectiveness of different compensation structures and make data-driven decisions to optimize overall sales team performance and satisfaction.

 Formalize Compensation Policy

 They say a good beginning to every change is to have it written.
-Formalizing a compensation plan by documenting the whole thought process behind your long-term compensation strategy, will help to lay a solid foundation for a robust compensation strategy.
-It helps you formally document all the policies around employee salaries, perks and benefits and keep all matters related to compensation as transparent as possible.
+Formalizing a compensation plan by documenting the whole thought process behind your long-term compensation strategy, including the benefits of MBO (Management by Objectives), will help to lay a solid foundation for a robust compensation strategy.
+It helps you formally document all the policies around employee salaries, perks, and benefits and keep all matters related to compensation as transparent as possible.

 Spread Awareness on Compensation Policy

 With an open and formalized compensation policy, it becomes easier for the compensation management team to spread awareness among new and existing resources.
 Awareness helps minimize speculation and water cooler gossip around salaries and perks.
 A well-documented and well-communicated compensation policy also attracts the right talent and goes a long way in retaining them.